SuperIzya/how-to-fp/README.md

 def sumSet[A](lst: List[Set[A]]): Set[A] = lst.foldLeft(Set.empty[A])(_ union _)
 ```

-Both of these functions are the same except for the type-specific seed element and method for combining two elements.
+Both of these functions are the same except for the type-specific seed element and method for combining two elements. _Define Monoid_. _Monoid is mathematical Group_
-So let's get them out and pass this data as a parameter the algorithm:
+So let's get them out and pass this data as a parameter the algorithm (to the function `sum`):

 ```scala
 trait Monoid[T] {